3DMIN/3DMIN.github.io/_build/bellow.md

 + laser-cut sheet
 + have the metal piece professionally produced, all holes with need to have a M3 female screw thread

+TODO: foto of laser cutted sheet and metal frames

 ## Prepairing Coating

-**for the following steps it is recommended to work in pairs of two**
+<span class="note">for the following steps it is recommended to work in pairs of two</span>

 ![](../images/bellow/IMG_2145.jpg)
 *cut transfer adhesive film to 50 x 100cm*